Maternal health: Prenatal care

+Global rates of population growth and decline (2021–2022); population growth rate takes birth, death, and migration rates into account.
+Future projections are based on the United Nations World Population Prospects (from 1950 until 2100).

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 Generally, adequate prenatal care encompasses medical care and educational, social, and nutritional services during pregnancy.
 For example, prenatal care could include serum integrated screening tests for potential chromosomal abnormalities as well as blood pressure measurements, or uterus measurements to assess fetal growth.
 Although there are a variety of reasons women choose not to engage in proper prenatal care, 71% of low-income women in a US national study had difficulties getting access to prenatal care when they sought it out.
 Additionally, immigrants and Hispanic women are at higher risk than white or black women for receiving little to no prenatal care, where level of education is also an indicator (since education and race are correlated).
 Adolescents are least likely to receive any prenatal care at all.
 Throughout several studies, women and adolescents ranked inadequate finances and lack of transportation as the most common barriers to receiving proper prenatal care.